 HPV tests and pap smears help reduce cervical cancer risk by detecting abnormal cervical cells or high-risk HPV infections.

 Here’s a closer look at how these two screening methods work.

 The leading cause of cervical cancer is HPV.
 High-risk strains of HPV cause nearly 70% of cervical cancer cases .
 With HPV testing, these high-risk strains can be detected early on.
 HPV tests accomplish this by checking whether genetic material unique to HPV can be found in a sample of cervical cells .

 Samples for HPV testing can be collected either by a clinician or by the person being screened.
-For example, with the Everlywell HPV Test - Female, a collection kit is shipped to your home (or the address you specified when placing your order).
+For example, with Everlywell HPV Tests for females, a collection kit is shipped to your home (or the address you specified when placing your order).
 The collection kit contains a vaginal swab so you can collect a vaginal sample from the comfort and privacy of home.

 After sample collection, you place the sample in a biohazard bag (also included with the kit) and ship the sample to a certified laboratory for testing (using the pre-paid return shipping label that comes with the kit).
 You’ll then receive physician-reviewed, digital results in days that can be viewed on our secure platform.

 A pap smear can help determine if there are abnormal cell changes in the cervix that may develop into cervical cancer.
 While HPV testing is relatively new, pap smears have been a popular cervical cancer screening tool for many decades.